binux/pyspider/docs/apis/self.crawl.md

 Handler.crawl_config = {}
 -------------------------
 default parameters of `self.crawl` for the whole project.
+The parameters in `crawl_config` for scheduler (priority, retries, exetime, age, itag, force_update, auto_recrawl, cancel) will be joined when the task created, the parameters for fetcher and processor will be joined when executed.
+You can use this mechanism to change the fetch config (e.g. cookies) afterwards.

 ```python
 class Handler(BaseHandler):